Julian Champagnie: Philadelphia 76ers (2022–2023)

 After going undrafted in the 2022 NBA draft, on June 24, 2022, Champagnie signed a two-way contract with the Philadelphia 76ers, splitting time with their NBA G League affiliate, the Delaware Blue Coats.
-On February 14, 2023, Champagnie was waived.
+He made two appearances for Philadelphia during his rookie campaign, recording one steal and no points.
+On February 14, 2023, Champagnie was waived by the 76ers.

 San Antonio / Austin Spurs (2023–present)

 On February 16, 2023, the San Antonio Spurs claimed Champagnie off waivers and signed him to a two-way contract.

 On July 6, 2023, Champagnie re-signed with the Spurs.

 On February 10, 2025, Julian played against his twin brother Justin for the first time in an NBA game, when the Spurs met the Washington Wizards.
 They are among a very small number of twins who have ever played against one another in an NBA game.
 Champagnie appeared in all 82 games for San Antonio during the 2024–25 NBA season, averaging 9.9 points, 3.9 rebounds, and 1.4 assists.

+On December 31, 2025, Champagnie scored a career-high 36 points off of 11 made three-point field goals in a victory over the New York Knicks.
+His 11 three-pointers also set a Spurs franchise record for the most three-pointers made in a game.
+Champagnie went on to finish the 2025–26 regular season with 195 made three-pointers, the most in a single season in Spurs franchise history.
+He would end up playing in all 82 games for San Antonio (starting 68), averaging 11.1 points, 5.8 rebounds, and 1.5 assists (all career-highs).

+On June 29, 2026, Champagnie re-signed with the Spurs on a three-year, $45 million contract.